Aloo Gobi – Potatoes & Cauliflower

 Ingredients

-- 1 cauliflower medium, cut into small florets
+- 1 small head cauliflower around 280 grams , measure after removing the stems and leaves, cut into small florets

 - 1 teaspoon coriander powder